gitlabhq/gitlabhq/CONTRIBUTING.md

 request feel free to mention one of the Merge Marshalls of the [core team][].
 Please ensure that your merge request meets the contribution acceptance criteria.

+When having your code reviewed and when reviewing merge requests please take the [thoughtbot code review guidelines](https://github.com/thoughtbot/guides/tree/master/code-review) into account.

 ## Definition of done

 If you contribute to GitLab please know that changes involve more than just